Person drinking a glass of water in the kitchen

 Share:

-Zinc is not only vital to our overall health, is also one of the most important minerals for our immune system.
-Here’s everything you need to know about zinc, including what it is, how to get it and the role zinc plays in immune system health.
+Zinc is not only vital to our overall health, but it’s also one of the most important minerals for our immune system.
+Here’s everything you need to know about zinc, including what it is, how to get it and the importance of zinc for the immune system.

 What is zinc?

-Zinc is an essential mineral that plays an important role in many bodily processes[1].
-It’s also a trace mineral, meaning although it’s crucial, our bodies don’t need vast amounts of it.
+Zinc is an essential mineral that plays an important role in many bodily processes, according to the Australian Nutrient Reference Values (NRV, 2020)1.
+From skin healing to reducing free radical damage to body cells, zinc plays an important role in our body.
+It’s also a trace mineral, meaning that although it’s crucial, our bodies don’t need vast amounts of it.

 As our bodies do not produce zinc and can only store limited amounts, it needs to be consumed through the diet.